Poyu123/CNN-application-on-CRFAR10-picture-distinguish/README.md

 This project is an image classification system based on a Convolutional Neural Network (CNN), designed to effectively identify and distinguish 10 categories of objects in the CIFAR-10 dataset (airplane, automobile, bird, cat, deer, dog, frog, horse, ship, truck).
 This project was originally designed and developed for the team's linear algebra course project.

 ## Dependencies
-Before running this project, please ensure the following Python libraries are installed in your environment:
+Before running this project, please ensure the following Python lid:braries are installed in your environment:
 * Python 3.x
 * TensorFlow / Keras
 * NumPy